trashbirdecology/luisdva.github.io/_posts/2015-09-13-Elevation-data-in-R-using-rgbif.md

 ### Example code and data

-When I received the point data, I was warned that records with no altitude data used “9999” as the NA value.
+When I received the point data, I was warned that records with no altitude used “9999” as the NA value.
 This was pretty obvious to spot and easy to put into the na.strings argument when importing the data.

 {% highlight r %}
 # load packages